Custody

 To assist the court in making findings as to the best interests and joint custody factors, where the parents cannot agree, the courts sometimes will appoint a neutral third party to conduct a "custody or parenting time evaluation."
 Only a few counties today have the resources to maintain a court services department to conduct custody evaluations, and many courts today feel that they can make a decision as to parenting time without a custody evaluation.
 Custody evaluations, especially through a private psychologist, can be very expensive.

 At the end of the evaluation process, many evaluators will first meet with counsel for the parties and orally present their recommendations.
 Thereafter counsel and the parties are given another opportunity to try to reach an agreement as to a parenting plan.
 Only if an agreement then cannot be reached will a full report be issued, and then the parties will try the issue to the court.
+This process underscores the importance of mutual respect and compromise, as both reduce the dependency on costly and time-consuming evaluations.
+By opting for evaluations, parents gain insights from professionals but also face the responsibility of engaging with the recommendations constructively to shape their family's future.

 Parenting Time Expeditors & Parenting Consultants